Flynsarmy/laravel-csv-seeder/readme.md

 ### Configuration

-In addition to setting the database table and CSV filename, two other configuration options are available.
+In addition to setting the database table and CSV filename, the following configuration options are available.
 They can be set in your class constructor:

  - `insert_chunk_size` (int 500) An SQL insert statement will trigger every `insert_chunk_size` number of rows while reading the CSV
  - `csv_delimiter` (string ,) The CSV field delimiter.
- - `hashable` (string password) Hash the hashable field, useful if you are importing users and need their passwords hashed.
+ - `hashable` (array [password]) List of fields to be hashed before import, useful if you are importing users and need their passwords hashed.
 Uses `Hash::make()`.
 Note: This is EXTREMELY SLOW.
 If you have a lot of rows in your CSV your import will take quite a long time.
  - `offset_rows` (int 0) How many rows at the start of the CSV to ignore.
 Warning: If used, you probably want to set a mapping as your header row in the CSV will be skipped.
  - `mapping` (array []) Associative array of csvCol => dbCol.
 See examples section for details.
 If not specified, the first row (after offset) of the CSV will be used as the mapping.
+ - `should_trim` (bool false) Whether to trim the data in each cell of the CSV during import.
+ - `timestamps` (bool false) Whether or not to add *created_at* and *updated_at* columns on import.
+   - `created_at` (string current time in ISO 8601 format) Only used if `timestamps` is `true`
+   - `updated_at` (string current time in ISO 8601 format) Only used if `timestamps` is `true`

 ### Examples